-Commented [MM15]: From Brian Niehoff: This was C37.
+Commented [MM16]: From Brian Niehoff: This was C37.
 It did not fit there very well.
-I think if it is to be renumbered, it should be as C30.4 procedure in accordance with the University Handbook applicable policy.
+I think if it is to be renumbered, it should be as C30.4 university's goals as well as those of the unit.
+Each administrative unit will develop a procedure in accordance with the University Handbook applicable policy.
+Consult Human Capital Services for best practices and shared core competencies.